 7. Try time blocking

 Time blocking means assigning time limits to your tasks.
 Instead of working until the end of the task, have time blocks for them.
 Making a to-do list is of no use if you never check off the tasks.
 Time blocking adds a steady pace to your workflow.
 You can try the Pomodoro Technique to help you check off your to-do list and reduce your mental stress.
-It says you work for 25 minutes and take 5 minutes break and repeat this four times until you take a longer break.
+It says you work for 25 minutes, take 5-minute breaks, and repeat this four times until you take a longer break.

 8. If it can be done in 3 minutes or less, do it right away.